matm/bmp/README.md

 ## Best Song Parts

-`bsp` stands for *Best Song Parts*.
+`bmp` stands for *Best Music Parts*.
 It's a simple CLI tool working along with the [Music Player Daemon (MPD)](https://www.musicpd.org/).

 ### Purpose

 When listening to music, there is sometimes a favourite moment in a song: a chorus, a guitar solo, an amazing variation, whatever.
 Something you love.
 A part of a song that you wish you could remember the position of so you could listen to it again at any time.

-That's what `bsp` is all about: marking all the musical moments you like the most and playing them automatically.
+That's what `bmp` is all about: marking all the musical moments you like the most and playing them automatically.
 These time sliders are saved in an easy to edit, easy to share text file.

-`bsp` tries to keep things as simple as possible and provide an enjoyable audio experience.
+`bmp` tries to keep things as simple as possible and provide an enjoyable audio experience.
 It works on most systems, binaries are provided for Linux, Mac and Windows.

 ### Features